Thursday, October 03, 2013

-[Note: This article provides detailed references on the love between St. Francis of Assisi and Brother Elias of Cortona.
-For an overview on the queer side of Saint Francis, see "New info on Francis of Assisi’s queer side revealed."]
+[Love between St. Francis of Assisi and Brother Elias of Cortona is highlighted in this article.
+For more info, see "New info on Francis of Assisi’s queer side revealed."]

 By Kevin Elphick